-- Always follow the pre-start checklist for your specific generator.
+- Always follow the pre-start checklist for your specific generator before kick starting it.

-- Set the generator outside and ensure that it is placed at least 10 feet away from any openings.
+- Set the generator outside and ensure that it is placed at least 10 feet away from any OSA.

 - Now you can connect the generator to indoor appliances using two methods.

 - Run a single generator cord from the generator to appliances.

 - Run a variety of extension cords to connect multiple appliances.